 Teaching in Turbulent Times Toolkit

 Fortunately, many of the approaches and instructional moves that work for in-person classes can also work in remote and online spaces, albeit with a few adjustments.
-At the very least, we advise all instructors to acknowledge the present context, build class community, support student success and well-being, and be proactive and flexible.
+At the very least, we advise all instructors to acknowledge our present context, build class community, support student success and well-being, and be proactive and flexible.

 Acknowledge Context & Build Community

 One does not need to be a content expert or news junkie, or even plan to include specific discussion of current events, to acknowledge that our societal context poses significant challenges, heightens uncertainty, is stressful for almost everyone, and almost certainly will impact students' learning experiences in the class—not to mention our ability to teach in the manner we prefer.
 The basic act of acknowledging this reality may help normalize students’ feelings of disorientation, humanize you as an instructor, and help build rapport with students.
 It also establishes a basis for community—the fact that we as a class are in this together and need to create ways to interact, work, and learn productively even as we navigate turbulent times.